MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-ring-buffer.md

 Client drivers must not read or write to this value.

 **ElementStride**
 A read-only byte offset from the start of one **NET_PACKET** to the start of the next.
+Use `((BYTE*)p + ElementStride)` to obtain the address of the next element.

 **NumberOfElements**
-A read-only value that indicates the number of packets in the ring buffer, which is always a power of two.
+A read-only value that indicates the number of packets in the ring buffer, which is always a power of two, and greater than one.

 **ElementIndexMask**
 A read-only UINT32 mask that is defined as (**NumberOfElements**-1).
 The client can use this value to calculate an index that wraps around the ring buffer.
+Use the identity `(x % NumberofElements) == (x & ElementIndexMask)`.

 **BeginIndex**
 Specifies the index of the first element owned by the client driver in the inclusive range [0, **NumberOfElements**-1].
 While a client driver can modify this value directly, it typically uses helper routines like [**NetRingBufferReturnCompletedPackets**](netringbufferreturncompletedpackets.md) instead.

 **NextIndex**
 Specifies the index of the next element that needs processing.
+For optional use by the client driver.
 While a client driver can modify this value directly, it typically calls [**NetRingBufferAdvanceNextPacket**](netringbufferadvancenextpacket.md) instead.

 **EndIndex**